CNN's Panel on Antisemitism Was a Total Trainwreck

 Advertisement

 This law requires Catholic priests to break the seal of the sacrament of Reconciliation.
 This rule in the Catholic Church mandates that priests, as well as anyone who overhears someone's confession, never disclose that information.
-The law attacking this was signed off by Democratic Gov. Bob Ferguson and took effect this month.
+The law attacking this was signed off by Democratic Gov. Bob Ferguson this month.

 The Archdiocese of Seattle issued a statement in response to the law, vowing to excommunicate priests who comply with the law: